MikhaD/wordle/README.md

 ## Additional modes
 The game mode can be changed by clicking WORDLE+ at the top of the screen or swiping the board in either direction.

 **Hourly mode**: A new word every hour.

 **Infinite mode**: A new word every time you refresh, for the true addicts.

 # Technical details
 This is written with Svelte in Typescript.
 This is my first Svelte project, and is intended as an exercise to help me learn and become proficient in Svelte.
+It also uses some basic scss for styling.

+The project was initialized using `npm init vite@latest` and selecting the Svelte template.

 # Forking this project
 Anybody is welcome to fork this repository and do what they like with it, provided they follow the accompanying license (GPL-3.0).